Skip to Main Content

 Federal designated rural areas

-Other areas defined as in need by the Governor, Secretary of DHMH, or as otherwise determined by DHMH in consultation with the Governor’s Workforce Development Board.
+Other areas defined as in need by the Secretary of MDH, Governor, or as otherwise determined by MDH in consultation with the Governor’s Workforce Development Board.

 Physician and Nurse Practitioners who provide preceptorship without compensation in an organized system of clinical experience for the purpose of attaining specified learning objectives.